Healthy Women. Healthy Families. Healthier World.

 jobs for women living with HIV as frontline health workers.

-of mother-to-child transmission of HIV among our enrolled clients for the past six years.
+of mother-to-child transmission of HIV among our enrolled clients for the past eight years.

 Through our Mentor Mother Model, m2m employs local women living with HIV as Frontline Health Workers.
 These “Mentor Mothers” dramatically improve the health and wellbeing of: